zogzog/cubicweb/doc/book/en/development/devcore/dbapi.rst

 :rqlstring: the RQL query to execute (unicode)
 :args: if the query contains substitutions, a dictionary containing the values to use
-:cachekey:
-   an implementation detail of the RQL cache implies that if a substitution is used to introduce an eid *susceptible to raise the ambiguities in the query type resolution*, then we have to specify the corresponding key in the dictionary through this argument

 The `Connection` object owns the methods `commit` and `rollback`.
 You *should never need to use them* during the development of the web interface based on the *CubicWeb* framework as it determines the end of the transaction depending on the query execution success.
-They are however useful in other contexts such as tests.
+They are however useful in other contexts such as tests or custom controllers.

 .. note::
   While executing update queries (SET, INSERT, DELETE), if a query generates